 Most dogs have 4 claws and an additional dew claw higher up, although this is not true for all breeds.
 Don’t worry if your pet does not have one.
 In the place heel in humans, dogs have a pad called a carpal pad the dog will use this to put a stop to their motion when running think of it like a brake in a car.

-The pads of a dog’s claw a very important for shock absorption think of it as the suspension in a car.
+So does walking with your dog trim their nails?
+The claws and pads of a dog’s claw a very important for shock absorption think of it as the suspension in a car.
 Your dog’s paws undergo a lot of strain when they are walking and it’s very important to keep them in good condition, especially during the winter months when cold can cause the digital and metacarpal pads to dry out and crack.
 A dog’s claws are as important as any other part of the paw.
 If they are too long or too short this can cause your dog discomfort, so it’s very important to pay attention to their condition.

 I Walk My Dog Regularly – Why are Their Claws Long?